mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 Each of these examples will be using a modal form to help the user create a ticket in an external system such as Jira or Zendesk.
 The form will get a little more complex in each example.
 In this guide we'll cover:

-- How to render an item in the post dot menu
+- How to render an item in the post dot menu.
 - How to open a modal when the post menu item is clicked
 - How to create a form with:
     - Text fields